MichaelCurrin/twitterverse/docs/_coverpage.md

 # Twitterverse <small>2.0.0</small>
-> Explore the Twitter conversations through users and their tweets and countries and their trending topics.
+> Explore the Twitter conversations through users and their<br>tweets and countries and their trending topics.

 - Search for tweets by usernames or matching search queries
 - Get trending topics for targeted places